aspiringsecurity/EMTTR/covalent-nft-dashboard/README.md

+# Covalent-NFT-Dashboard
-# Covalent-NFT-Dashboard enables us to analyze, observe all NFTs from wallet address in different networks.
+  This dashboard enables us to analyze, observe all NFTs from wallet address in different networks.

 ## Features
 - Users can views their NFTs in different network when they enter their address and select the network such as Ethereum, Polygon, and Binance Smart Chain